<< Previous | Contents | Next >> |

 Federal, State and local transportation officials repeatedly stress their concern over the condition of their transportation assets and whether they can sustain them at an acceptable condition into the future.
 Their concerns over future infrastructure sustainability mirror other national areas of concern.
 The deficits growing in the Federal budget, Social Security and Medicare create serious national debates about the sustainability of these important programs.
 However, continuing underinvestment in infrastructure also is creating an "infrastructure deficit".
 If investment is inadequate, current users are consuming infrastructure that they are not replenishing for future generations.
 Today?s users are, in effect, consuming the infrastructure of their children.
 This report examines asset sustainability metrics that can illustrate if current users are leaving a legacy for future users, or creating a deficit for them.

-This Asset Sustainability Index as proposed in this report is a ratio of the amount budgeted for highway infrastructure preservation divided by the amount needed to adequately sustain infrastructure at a targeted condition over the long term
+This Asset Sustainability Index as proposed in this report is a ratio of the amount budgeted for highway infrastructure preservation divided by the amount needed to adequately sustain infrastructure at a targeted condition over the long term.

-Amount Budgeted
+Amount Budgeted Amount Needed |

-= Asset Sustainability Index
+= Asset Sustainability Index |

 This report examines the proposed index as a composite of three ratios, a Pavement Sustainability Ratio, a Bridge Sustainability Ratio and a Maintenance Sustainability Ratio.
 When combined, they form an Asset Sustainability Index which is a composite of all three.
 Aggregated, the Asset Sustainability Index provides at-a-glance summation of critical investment trends.
 Disaggregated, it allows "drilling down" into system-level or asset-level sustainability.